GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/developer-documents/README.md

 # Linux host

-For compatibility with the GFE project, we assume the baseline Linux distribution is Debian 10 "Buster", currently in its "RC1" release.
+For compatibility with the GFE project, we assume the baseline Linux distribution is Debian 10 "Buster", released as of 7 September 2019.

 # MacOS host